sazmak/Team-graph-tree-Quantum-STEM-school-WRO-FutureEngineers-2024/README.md

 # Content

-* `Robots photos` Contais photos which we took while whole procces
+* `Car photos` Contais photos which we took while whole procces
 * `Our photos` Contains photos of two the most beautiful mans in the world
 * `videos` Contains video file of driving tests
 * `schemes` Contains circuit and wokwi models of the robot